linuxprogramking/LinuxToolkit/README.md

 After, you can run the script using './LinuxDetection.sh' (please ensure you have navigated into the correct folder before hand).

+If you feel stuck at any stage press 'enter' or wait for uprgades/ updates to fully finish before cancelling.

-Any advice/suggestions(/job oppotunities!) can be relayed to my email, I can be contacted on linuxprogramking@outlook.com
+Any advice/suggestions(/job opportunities!) can be relayed to my email, I can be contacted on linuxprogramking@outlook.com

 I would also appreciate any donations which can be sent to the